Contents

 template can inherit from another and only change small bits of the output.
 For example,

-only define the content, and the layout is inherited from base.tmpl
+so post.tmpl only define the content, and the layout is inherited from base.tmpl.

 Another concept is theme inheritance.
 You do not need to duplicate all the default templates in your theme — you can just override the ones you want changed, and the rest will come from the parent theme.
 (Every theme needs a parent.)